Research Data Cultures

 Monash was the first Australian university to commit to an energy reduction target, culminating in the Net Zero Initiative, a strategic aim to net zero emissions for Monash's built environment by 2030, and winner of the United Nations 2018 Momentum for Change Award.
 It encompasses energy efficiency measures, campus electrification, addressing residual emissions through offsetting, deployment of on-site and off-site renewable energy, and the creation of a sustainable Smart Energy City microgrid.

-The Smart Energy City microgrid now takes the form of a living laboratory, with experiments ranging from an optimised virtual power plant connected to the grid, to the democratised prosumer en masse.
-The research activities transcend the disciples of Engineering, IT, business and economics and the social sciences.
+The Smart Energy City microgrid takes the form of a living laboratory.
+Its experiments range from optimised virtual power plants, to the democratised prosumer in society.
+Its activities transcend the disciples of Engineering, IT, business and economics and the social sciences.
 The implementation is open source, cloud-native, adaptable to several edge technologies, and is a member of the global push to accelerate the digital disruption of the energy sector - LF Energy.

 Establishing Australia's Kubernetes capability for the research sector